Seven Swordsmen: Synopsis

-Eventually, to prove his loyalty, Chu Zhaonan challenges Dokado to a battle on the banks of the Qiantang River and asks the other swordsmen to join him.
-Although the battle concludes with Dokado's defeat, it also causes the dissolution of the Seven Swords.
-Yang Yuncong is killed in action; Xin Longzi goes missing after entering a fit of insanity; Mulang returns to Mount Heaven in shame with Yang Yuncong's infant daughter after carelessly allowing the enemy to infiltrate the rebels' hideout; Chu Zhaonan is so deeply traumatised by the devastating experiences he went through that he abandons his fellows along with his conscience.
-While Fu Qingzhu and Wu Yuanying search for their missing comrades, Han Zhibang stays behind to help the surviving rebels rebuild their forces.
+To prove his loyalty, Chu Zhaonan challenges Dokado to a duel at the Qiantang River and calls the other swordsmen to join him.
+Dokado is defeated, but the Seven Swords fall apart as a result: Yang Yuncong is killed, Xin Longzi loses his sanity and disappears, Mulang returns to Mount Heaven in guilt after carelessly allowing a spy into the rebels' base, and Chu Zhaonan wanders off deeply traumatised.
+Fu Qingzhu and Wu Yuanying search for the missing members, while Han Zhibang remains with the surviving rebels.